Goodnight77/GenerativeAI_bootcamp/Intro-RAG-Data-Overflow/README.md

 ## Features
 - **Jupyter Notebook (`basic_rag_dataflow.ipynb`)**: A hands-on demonstration of RAG data flow with step-by-step explanations.
 - **Presentation Slides (`slides/Introduction to RAG.pdf`)**: A conceptual overview of RAG, explaining key principles and benefits.
 - **Google Colab Support**: Run the notebook directly in Google Colab without local installation.
-[Open in Google Colab](https://colab.research.google.com/drive/YOUR_NOTEBOOK_ID_HERE)
+[Open Google Colab](https://colab.research.google.com/) and then upload this notebook.

 ## Installation
-This project requires Python and some essential libraries.
-While a `requirements.txt` file is not provided, you can install dependencies manually.
+This project requires Python and some essential libraries. you can install dependencies manually within the notebook itself.

 ### **Step-by-step setup:**
 1. **Install Python** (if not already installed) from [python.org](https://www.python.org/).